rienafairefr/pynYNAB/README.rst

 Installation
 ------------

-download the source, then call `python setup.py install`
+`pip install pynYNAB` or download the source, then call `python setup.py install`

 Usage
 -----